BenjHawk/daag/README.md

 ##### To Be Supported In The Future:
 * Java based
 * VST support
-* built-in control interface (graphical or textbased)
+* built-in control interface (graphical and textbased)
 * learning algorithms
 * community driven support